alxers/book_of_proof/11_chapter.md

 1) R is reflexive.
 2) R is symmetric.
 3) R is transitive.
+This relation is 2D plain.      (?)

 .7.
 There are 16 possible different relations R on the set A = { a, b }.
 Describe all ofthem.
-(A picture for each one will suffice, but don’t forget to label the nodes.)
+(A picture for each one will suffice, but don't forget to label the nodes.)
 Which ones are reflexive?
 Symmetric?
 Transitive?

 .8.
 Define a relation on Z as xRy if |x−y| < 1.
 Is R reflexive?
 Symmetric?
-Transitive?If a property does not hold, say why.
+Transitive?
+If a property does not hold, say why.
 What familiar relation is this?